 People with IBS need to understand that while pain is felt in different areas of the body, it is processed in the brain.

-Research into IBS shows pain may be caused by oversensitive nerves in the gut.
-These nerves send signals to the brain, telling it to overreact to physical stimuli or tell the brain that normal digestion sensations are 'painful.'
+Research into IBS suggests that pain often stems from oversensitive nerves in the gut.
+These nerves send stronger-than-normal signals to the brain, causing it to interpret regular digestive sensations as painful or threatening.

-Millions of nerves and neurons run between the gut and the brain, along a neural highway called the gut-brain axis.
-This means that the brain can feel what's happening in the gut and that the gut can feel what's happening in the brain (which is why we sometimes feel 'butterflies' in our stomach when we're nervous!).
+Millions of nerves and neurons run between the gut and brain along a neural pathway known as the gut-brain axis.
+This system allows two-way communication – the brain can sense what’s happening in the gut, and the gut can sense what’s happening in the brain.
+That’s why you might feel “butterflies” in your stomach before a big event or lose your appetite when you’re anxious.

 IBS pain locations